 The holders of a majority of these securities are entitled to make up to three demands that the Combined Company register such securities.
 The holders of the majority of the Insider Shares can elect to exercise these demand registration rights at any time commencing three months prior to the date on which the Insider Shares are to be released from the Continental Escrow.
 The holders of a majority of shares of Common Stock issued in lieu of payment of working capital loans made to us, if any, can elect to exercise these demand registration rights at any time after we consummate the Business Combination.
-The Playboy stockholders can elect to exercise these registration rights at any time commencing three months prior to the first possible date on which the restrictions on transfer will lapse under the Lock-up Agreement.
+The Playboy stockholders can elect to exercise these registration rights at any time after will lapse under the Lock-up Agreement.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our consummation of the Business Combination.
-The demand and piggy-back registration rights provided therein are subject to underwriter cutbacks and issuer blackout periods.
-The Combined Company agreed to pay certain fees and expenses relating to the registrations under the Amended and Restated Registration Rights Agreement.
+The Combined Company will agree to pay certain fees and expenses relating to the registrations under the Amended and Restated Registration Rights Agreement.